 - Ask to go back over a question if you have one of those epiphanies of “OMG why didn’t I say that, I know that?”

 - If you have something so show while there, work out when you think you should introduce it so it is part of the flow, at the very beginning, when they ask if you have anything to add or any questions – it’s up to you

 - If you are saving giving your references until this opportunity have at least 2 names with their roles and phone numbers / email addresses printed on a piece of paper to pass rather than searching your phone contacts when asked

 - After the interview just don’t panic – no body ever thinks they nailed it for more than 10 minutes if at all because the “doubts” start to set in, be kind to yourself because like everything else, interviews are learned skills

 After the day

 You GOT IT!
-Great, ask lots of questions to prepare for your first day, seek any documentation they need filled and if you’re very NU2ICU have a look at some drug calculations that involve MCG/MIN/KG as you may not have seen them before (you will be tested soon).
+Great, ask lots of questions to prepare for your first day, seek any documentation they need filled and if you’re very NU2ICU have a look at some drug calculations that involve Microg/MIN/KG as you may not have seen them before (you can bet you will be tested soon).
 Practice and practice more and you will be absolutely fine

 You didn’t GET IT!
 Still great, when the disappointment settles you will ask for some interview feedback (you will never remember if its given at the same time you get told no) You are going to learn from this – what you didn’t say, what you did say they didn’t get and worst or all, if it was just your lack of experience… Sadly sometimes its like the jobs you see advertised for a 16 year old where they require extensive experience – How the hell do you do that?
 If that is the case ask how you could prepare yourself better for next time (we assure you there will be a next time ‘cos nothings going to keep you down) What would they suggest – throw it back to them?